phonegap/phonegap-plugin-image-capture/README.md

 # cordova-plugin-camera

-This plugin defines a global ImageCapture object, which provides an API for taking pictures by setting a blob(returned by the `takePhoto()` promise) as the image source.
-The content within the meta tag for the Content Security Policy in index.html has to be updated from `img-src 'self' data: content:` to
+This plugin defines a global `navigator.camera` object, which provides an API for taking pictures and for choosing images from the system's image library.
-    `img-src 'self' blob: data: content:`.

 Although the object is attached to the global scoped `navigator`, it is not available until after the `deviceready` event.